-Sanctions Against Foreign Firms that Aid Iran's Weapons of Mass Destruction Programs
+- Sanctions Against Foreign Firms that Aid Iran's Weapons of Mass Destruction Programs.
 The Iran-Syria-North Korea Nonproliferation Act (P.L.
 106-178, March 14, 2000, as amended) authorizes the Administration to impose sanctions on foreign persons or firms determined, under the act, to have provided assistance to Iran's weapons of mass destruction (WMD) programs.
-Sanctions to be imposed include restrictions on U.S. trade with the sanctioned entity.

-Sanctions Against Foreign Firms that Sell Advanced Arms to Iran
+Sanctions to be imposed include restrictions on U.S. trade with the sanctioned entity. - Sanctions Against Foreign Firms that Sell Advanced Arms to Iran.
 The Iran-Iraq Arms Nonproliferation Act (P.L.
 102-484, October 23, 1992, as amended) provides for U.S. sanctions against foreign firms that sell Iran "destabilizing numbers and types of conventional weapons" or WMD technology.
-Some experts criticized the act for the lack of a clear definition of what constitutes a "destabilizing number or type" of conventional weapon.

-Ban on Transactions With Foreign Entities Determined to Be Supporting International Terrorism
+Some experts criticized the act for the lack of a clear definition of what constitutes a "destabilizing number or type" of conventional weapon. - Ban on Transactions With Foreign Entities Determined to Be Supporting International Terrorism.
 Executive Order 13324 (September 23, 2001) authorizes a ban on U.S. transactions with entities determined, in accordance with the Order, to be supporting international terrorism.
-The Order was not specific to Iran, coming 12 days after the September 11, 2001, attacks on the United States, but several Iranian entities have been designated as terrorism supporters.
-These entities include the Qods Force of the Islamic Revolutionary Guard Corps (IRGC), as well as Bank Saderat.

-Ban on Transactions With Foreign Entities that Support Proliferation
+The Order was not specific to Iran, coming 12 days after the September 11, 2001, attacks on the United States, but several Iranian entities have been designated as terrorism supporters. - Ban on Transactions With Foreign Entities that Support Proliferation.
 Executive Order 13382 (June 28, 2005) amended previous executive orders to provide for a ban on U.S. transactions with entities determined, under the Order, to be supporting international proliferation.
 As is the case for Executive Order 13324, mentioned above, Executive Order 13382 was not specific to Iran.
-However, numerous Iranian entities, including the IRGC itself, have been designated as proliferation supporting entities under the Order.
+However, numerous Iranian entities, including the IRGC itself, have been designated as proliferation supporting entities under the Order. - Divestment.

-Divestment

 A Title in P.L.
-111-195 authorizes and protects from lawsuits various investment managers who divest from shares of firms that conduct sanctionable business with Iran.
+111-195 authorizes and protects from lawsuits various investment managers who divest from shares of firms that conduct sanctionable business with Iran. - Counter-Narcotics.

-Counter-Narcotics

 In February 1987, Iran was first designated as a state that failed to cooperate with U.S. anti-drug efforts or take adequate steps to control narcotics production or trafficking.
 U.S. and U.N.
 Drug Control Program (UNDCP) assessments of drug production in Iran prompted the Clinton Administration, on December 7, 1998, to remove Iran from the U.S. list of major drug producing countries.
 This exempts Iran from the annual certification process that kept drug-related U.S. sanctions in place on Iran.
-According to several governments, over the past few years Iran has augmented security on its border with Afghanistan in part to prevent the flow of narcotics from that country into Iran.
-Britain has sold Iran some night vision equipment and body armor for the counter-narcotics fight.
-The United States and Iran were in large measure in agreement during a March 8, 2010, meeting at the United Nations in Geneva on the issue of counter-narcotics, particularly those emanating from Afghanistan.
+According to the State Department's International Narcotics Strategy Report (INSCR), the most recent of which was issued March 3, 2011, several governments, over the past few years Iran has augmented security on its border with Afghanistan in part to prevent the flow of narcotics from that country into Iran.
+The United States and Iran were in large measure in agreement during a March 8, 2010, meeting at the United

+Nations in Geneva on the issue of counter-narcotics, particularly those emanating from Afghanistan.

-U.S.-Iran Assets Disputes
+- U.S.-Iran Assets Disputes.
 Iranian leaders continue to assert that the United States is holding Iranian assets, and that this is an impediment to improved relations.
-This is discussed in CRS Report RS20871, Iran Sanctions, by Kenneth Katzman.
+This is discussed in CRS Report RS20871, Iran Sanctions, by Kenneth Katzman. - Travel-Related Guidance.

-Travel-Related Guidance

 Use of U.S. passports for travel to Iran is permitted.
 Iranians entering the United States are required to be fingerprinted, and Iran has imposed reciprocal requirements.
 In May 2007, the State Department increased its warnings about U.S. travel to Iran, based largely on the arrests of the dual Iranian-American nationals discussed earlier.